MCG811/AttitudeDetermination/README.md

 # AttitudeDetermination
-An in-depth analysis of the performance of advanced attitude determination algorithms for small satellites
+An in-depth analysis of the performance of advanced attitude determination algorithms for small satellites.

 ## Introduction
 This repository contains a MATLAB-based software for analyzing and comparing different **attitude determination algorithms** used in small satellite applications.
 The project is part of a university thesis focusing on evaluating and optimizing attitude estimation techniques.

 ## Features
-- Simulated sensor data generation in free-noise and noisy scenarios (sun sensor, magnetometer and gyroscope)
+- Simulated sensor data generation in free-noise and noisy scenarios (sun sensor, magnetometer and gyroscope).
-- Three operational conditions applied: nominal, reorientation and failure modes
+- Three operational conditions applied: nominal, reorientation and failure modes.
 - Implementation of classical and advanced attitude determination algorithms, including:
-  - TRIAD (Three-Axis Attitude Determination)
+  - TRIAD (Three-Axis Attitude Determination).
-  - QUEST (Quaternion Estimatior Algorithm)
+  - QUEST (Quaternion Estimatior Algorithm).
-  - REQUEST (Recursive Quaternion Estimator Algorithm)
+  - REQUEST (Recursive Quaternion Estimator Algorithm).
-  - EKF (Extended Kalman Filter)
+  - EKF (Extended Kalman Filter).
-  - Optimal REQUEST
+  - Optimal REQUEST.
-  - Optimal TRIAD
+  - Optimal TRIAD.
-  - Fusion algorithms
+  - Fusion algorithms.
-- Analysis of parameters such as time step and fading memory factor (this last one for REQUEST algorithm)
+- Analysis of parameters such as time step and fading memory factor (this last one for REQUEST algorithm).
-- Comparison of algorithm performance based on: efficiency, accuracy, precision and robusness
+- Comparison of algorithm performance based on: efficiency, accuracy, precision and robusness.
 - Visualization of attitude estimation results over time, including true and estimated Euler Angles and respective errors.

 ## Project structure